nix-community/pypi2nix/README.rst

 generated packages are available as one attribute set under ``python.packages``.

 ..
-TODO explain buildEnv and show some example
+TODO explain withPackages and show some example

 One of future goals of ``pypi2nix`` project is to also improve the UX of our python tooling in nixpkgs.
 While this is very hard to do within ``nixpkgs`` it